julien-boudry/Condorcet/README.md

   - Improve & test Ranked pair implementation *(help needed!)*
   - Add tie breaking on Schulze Core, by the official way recommended by Markus Schulze. *(help needed!)*
   - In future results could be provided as a new object Coondorcet\Result rather than an array.
 Will be fun.
+  - Very soon, Condorcet will only support PHP 7 and use his news features (special branch already in test).
   - **Looking for testers!**
   - **Research reference librarians!!**